 3M Company acquired Irvington in 1953.
 About this time, commercial production of cardanol began at Newark.
 Now, whole new families of products were possible.
 Cardolite NC-510, n pentadecylphenol, found use as an intermediate in color film.
 In 1954, 3M developed the monoglycidyl ether of cardanol (Cardolite NC-513).
 By the late 50’s, NC-513, especially, found extensive use in epoxy chemistry, and its use continues to this day.
 Liquid cashew resins were introduced as binders in automotive strip linings.
 In the 1970’s, 3M developed amine functional curing agents based on CNSL and gave them the generic name "phenalkamines."

-In 1985, the CNSL business and the Newark plant were acquired from 3M by a management buyout led by Anthony Stonis, the company's current president.
+In 1985, the CNSL business and the Newark plant were acquired from 3M by a management buyout led by Anthony Stonis, the company's current chairman.
 The new corporation was named "Cardolite" from the Irvington trade name.
 By this time phenalkamines had shown great promise in the heavy duty coatings market because of all season cure, good adhesion to poorly prepared surfaces, and good corrosion resistance.
 Cardolite and its few key customers pioneered the growth of phenalkamines in the late 80’s and early 90’s.